Horse Fitness And Training Guidelines

-Whether you are a pleasure rider or an elite rider, a racehorse trainer or jockey, understanding the basics of horse fitness and training will improve the well being and longevity of your horse by keeping them injury free.
+Regardless of whether you are a pleasure rider or an elite rider, a racehorse trainer or jockey understanding the basics of horse fitness and training will improve the well-being and longevity of your horse by keeping them injury-free.

 The basis of any fitness training program whether it is with horses or for people is to stimulate adaptions in the muscle, heart and lungs.

-The fancy word for this is the Overload Principle, and basically, that means that for continual adaptation to occur, the level of stress needs to increase.
+The fancy word for this is Overload Principle i.e. for continual adaptation to occur, the level of stress placed on bones, muscles, and organs needs to increase.

-The main issue is, is that adaptations take time.
-It also requires adequate recovery periods to allow for repair of damage that occurs in the process of creating stress (the training).
+They also require an adequate recovery period to allow for repair of damage that occurs in the process of creating stress (the training).

 The process of training a horse requires stress to occur.
 Damage to cells will occur.

 This means that during the process of training the horse will actually become weaker, not stronger.

 The level of weakness that occurs depends on the severity of the exercise stress and the degree of cellular damage.

 Before you all freak out, this isn’t the end of the world!